-Agenda Item Action by Whom Date

-5 Strategic

-5 5.i Digital Strategy 2021-2025 Received: From the SIRO the Digital Strategy 2021-2025.
-Reported: By EG That most of the board had already had the opportunity to read the Digital Strategy and the questions raised had been addressed in the final version of the report.
-Discussion: JA thanked EG for adding in the information on sustainability that had been requested at the SPC meeting.
+Agenda Item Action by Whom Date 5 Strategic 5.i Digital Strategy 2021-2025 Received: From the SIRO the Digital Strategy 2021-2025.
+Reported: By EG i.
+That most of the board had already had the opportunity to read the Digital Strategy and the questions raised had been addressed in the final version of the report.
+Discussion: i.
+JA thanked EG for adding in the information on sustainability that had been requested at the SPC meeting.
 He noted that a number of slides were very good at summarising what our staff had said what good looks like.
-He noted that the strategies should generally set out strategic interventions alongside constraints and identify which of those would and would not be prioritised.
-MB agreed that strategy should imply choice as well as giving an understanding of what else had been considered and what had not made it to the final shortlist.
+He noted that the strategies should generally set out strategic interventions alongside constraints and identify which of those would and would not be prioritised. ii.
+MB agreed that strategy should imply choice as well as giving an understanding of what else had been considered and what had not made it to the final shortlist. iii.
 GR noted that the introduction from could be adapted further to reflect the digital strategy as this was not specific.
-He noted also that this was a very ambitious programme and commended its ambition as it was difficult to keep on top of these programmes.
+He noted also that this was a very ambitious programme and commended its ambition as it was difficult to keep on top of these programmes. iv.
 GR asked about the basis of approval of the digital strategy and whether this was being approved without costs being set out within the paper.
 TG advised that the paper set the strategic direction for our services and was predicated on remaining cost neutral with any additional items identified being funded by regional or national applications for funding.
-JA noted that there was an element of generating income from partnership included within the digital strategy and that there was an ambition that the service would be self-sufficient in terms of funding and he supported the position set out by TG and EG. AR Nov 21

-6 Research & Development

-Received: The Director of Research and Development a verbal update on key R&D issues.
-Reported: By IS: That we had three professorial appointments in Respiratory medicine Robert Rintoul had been made a Professor, also Charlotte Summers at CUH and James Nathan who we had supported early in his career.
+JA noted that there was an element of generating income from partnership included within the digital strategy and that there was an ambition that the service would be self-sufficient in terms of funding and he supported the position set out by TG and EG. Agreed: The Trust Board thanked EG for his presentation and approved the Trust's Digital Strategy 2021-2025.
+AR Nov 21 6 Research & Development Received: The Director of Research and Development a verbal update on key R&D issues.
+Reported: By IS: i.
+That we had three professorial appointments in Respiratory medicine Robert Rintoul had been made a Professor, also Charlotte Summers at CUH and James Nathan who we had supported early in his career.
 Also that Mark Toshner had been made an Associate Professor and appointed as Clinical Director of the Clinical Research Facility in the HLRI.
 This would help in preparations for the HLRI opening.
 The HLRI manager appointments were also to be made this week.